stormmoredev/bolt-js-framework/docs/docs.md

 # Documentation

-## StormComponent
+## BoltComponent

-This class represents a component in the Storm framework.
+This class represents a component in the Bolt framework.

 ### Properties

-* `element`: The DOM element of the component, of type `StormElement`.
+* `element`: The DOM element of the component, of type `BoltElement`.

 ### Methods